dk-jaiswal-77/foodRecipeWebsite/README.md

 ### About this project: :raised_hands:

 > It is a solo project executed in 3 days as a side project of mine.
+It is an online website for serching recipe of varities of meals along with YouTube video tutorials.

 ---